 Surviving a divorce in Rhode Island can be a vulnerable and painful time that seems to never end.
-In addition to the emotional fallout, many ex-spouses face numerous post-divorce issues involving child support, spousal maintenance, custody issues, motions, alimony terminations, order modifications and enforcement that seem to pull them back into court.
-Post divorce issues can be as complicated and perplexing as divorce in itself.
+In addition to the emotional fallout, many ex-spouses face numerous post-divorce issues involving child support, spousal maintenance, custody issues, child custody motions, alimony terminations, order modifications and enforcement that seem to pull them back into court.
+Post divorce issues in Rhode Island can be as complicated and perplexing as divorce in itself.
 Providence Family Court is a complex place.
 If you are in need of a divorce attorney in Providence, contact one of the top Providence RI divorce lawyers.

-Many times, spouses believe that the divorce decree finalizes many of the problems the family faced only to realize it is the start of lifelong changes that take a substantial amount of time to resolve.
+Many times, spouses believe that the divorce decree finalizes many of the problems the family faced.
+However, they later realize that it is the start of lifelong changes that take a substantial amount of time to resolve.
 In some incidences, the bitter, resentful feelings lead to unexpected consequences.
 This often manifests itself when a litigant is facing substantial changes in circumstances or when an action is not being complied with in accordance to the judge’s orders.

 As a part of recovering from the divorce process, the following do’s and don’ts should be followed to minimize many of the legal issues post-divorce.
 They include:

 - Don’t Publicly Display Your Bitter Emotions after divorce– Providence family court judges never look favorably on an ex-spouse who scoops, posts, pins or tweets any information concerning their family law issues, custody challenges or Rhode Island divorce.
 In fact, public displays of private family information might be detrimental to the children who may view them online.
 Make the effort to avoid social media and instead win your legal battles in front of your judge in Family Court.